Raph-AI/signaturemean/README.md

 **Remarks**

 - Note that `signaturemean.mean_tsoptim.mean()` returns a list of paths and not a signature.
 - In the example above, data is shifted and scaled.
-This step is not necessary but required.
+This step is not necessary, only required.

 ## Requirements